corda/samples-kotlin/Features/notarychange-iou/README.md

 ./build/nodes/runnodes
 ```
 This should bring up 4 nodes (PartyA, PartyB, NotaryA and NotaryB) in 4 different terminals.

-If you have any questions during setup, please go to
-https://docs.corda.net/getting-set-up.html for detailed setup instructions.

 To issue an IOU go to PartyA terminal and run:
 ```